dirflash/dirflash/README.md

 I'm originally from Houston, and recently moved to Colorado.
 I don't miss the heat and love the view.

-I ocassionally blog and tweet about technology and DevNet.
+I occasionally blog and tweet about technology and DevNet.

 ---